mmbman/Katagiri/1980-06-30-Karma-Two-Aspects.md

 #### 46:31

-**Question**: Roshi, it seems that when people use the word karma in popular talk, they mean either the collection of your good and bad deeds, which will give you a higher or lower life next time, or else they mean your past deeds that ordain what happens now.
+**Question:** Roshi, it seems that when people use the word karma in popular talk, they mean either the collection of your good and bad deeds, which will give you a higher or lower life next time, or else they mean your past deeds that ordain what happens now.
 Is that your understanding?

-**Katagiri**: That is one aspect of karma.
+**Katagiri:** That is one aspect of karma.
 I’m suggesting that is a misunderstanding.
 Well, it’s not exactly a misunderstanding; that is one aspect of karma.
 Karma continues from the past, through the present, to the future; this is karma.

 #### 47:28

-**Question**: Roshi, are all things that happen to me [karma]?
+**Question:** Roshi, are all things that happen to me [karma]?
 Say I go walk outside of this building and trip and fall down.
 Is that karma, or are there things that happen that are simply action?

-**Katagiri**: Yes, it is also called karma.
+**Katagiri:** Yes, it is also called karma.
 In the scripture [...] those things are included as karma.

-**Same person**: Are they included as karma in that second sense, though?
+**Same person:** Are they included as karma in that second sense, though?
 Remember, you mentioned first there was karma that was just action, and then the sense that we were talking about was retributive karma.

-**Katagiri**: Well, just action, and also natural disasters, where sometimes you have to die by natural events.
+**Katagiri:** Well, just action, and also natural disasters, where sometimes you have to die by natural events.
 Or if you walk on the street and someone hits you, or someone stabs you – those things happen. [...]
 Those events are also karma.

-**Same person**: Are they connected with your past, though?
+**Same person:** Are they connected with your past, though?

-**Katagiri**: Yes, I’d say so.
+**Katagiri:** Yes, I’d say so.
 For instance, [one] Buddhist scripture says karma is one of the mysterious things, okay?
 Another other Buddhist scripture says karma is very powerful, [you have] no control [over it].
 This always happens, don’t you think so?

 For instance, [...] one of the Buddha’s famous disciples was noted for seeing the past, the present, and the future clearly; that was his wisdom.
 But he was killed by [someone].
 That is the story.
 Even in the modern world, such things happen, don’t you think so?
 The other day, a bridge all of a sudden broke, and people died.
 But one person’s car stopped right on the edge of the bridge, so she survived.
 How can we explain this?
 No way.